angel2d/angel2d/README.markdown

 ### Angel's main priorities ###

 * Provide all functionality in a quickly understandable way.
-    * We try to avoid overly complicated programming structures, even if that means sacrificing efficiency or, in some cases, functionality.
+    * We try to avoid overly complicated programming techniques, even if that means sacrificing efficiency or, in some cases, functionality.
     * As far down the stack as we can manage, the code is plainly written and thoroughly commented.
 We expect people to modify the core engine